L480/tesla-smart-sentry/README.md

 ### BLE Mode

 > [!NOTE]
-> Enabling Sentry Mode via Bluetooth is faster than via API.
+> Enabling Sentry Mode via Bluetooth can be faster than via API.
 However, you must be within Bluetooth range of the vehicle.
 This mode does not work on Windows OS.

 > [!WARNING]
 > Make sure to protect your private key when placing a Raspberry Pi outside near your vehicle.
 If your Raspberry Pi is stolen, your private key is at risk and could be used to access your vehicle.
 Check out the [tesla-ble-proxy reference architecture](./tesla-ble-proxy.md).